whaatt/Journey/README.md

 ### Disclosure
-My roommates Sam Garcia and Cameron Steinfeld helped me judge the pot-smokingness of my visualizer as I went through the creative process and journeyed toward the motherland.
+My roommates Sam Garcia and Cameron Steinfeld helped me judge the trippyness of my visualizer as I went through the creative process and journeyed toward the motherland.